Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in East Hills is below the national average.
-The median income is $53,665 and the average income is $66,140.
-This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $58,420 (median) and $72,000 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in East Hills are around the 50th percentile nationally.
-The earnings profile shows that 25.6% of the population fall within the $1,500 - 2,999 income range, similar to the regional figure of 30.9%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in East Hills is $53,665 and average income is $66,140.
+This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated current incomes are approximately $58,420 (median) and $72,000 (average) as of September 2025.
+According to the 2021 Census, East Hills has household, family, and personal incomes around the 50th percentile nationally.
+The earnings profile shows that 25.6% of East Hills' population falls within the $1,500 - $2,999 income range, similar to the region where 30.9% occupy this bracket.
 High housing costs consume 18.5% of income, but strong earnings place disposable income at the 52nd percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+East Hills' SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income